microsoft/o365-moodle/local/o365docs/local_o365.md

 3.  **Match preexisting Moodle users with same-named accounts in Azure AD**

 This will look at the each user in the linked Azure Active Directory and try to match them with a user in Moodle.
 This looks for matching usernames in Azure AD and Moodle.
-Matches are case-insentitive and ignore the Office 365 tenant.
+Matches are case-insensitive and ignore the Office 365 tenant.
 For example, "BoB.SmiTh" in Moodle would match "bob.smith@example.onmicrosoft.com".
 Users who are matched will have their Moodle and Office accounts connected and will be able to use all Office 365/Moodle integration features.
 The user's authentication method will not change unless the setting below is enabled.

 4.  **Switch matched users to Office 365 (OpenID Connect) authentication**